-My name is Jessica Fanzo.
 I am an east coast native, a lover of food and drink, a card-carrying nutritionist by day and I take photos on the side.
-I like dogs more than cats, red wine over beer, and have a crooked mouth.
-I am married to a guy (goes by 5cense) who likes fish that sleep and runs a literary press.
+I like dogs more than cats (but goats even more), red wine over beer, and have a crooked mouth.
+I am married to a guy (goes by 5cense) who likes fish that sleep and runs a literary archive.

 My stomach is the weakest part of my body, which doesn’t fair well when I travel to remote areas of the world for work.
 I think I may be lactose intolerant but have never been tested.
 I crave a good black bean burrito at least once a week.
 If I had to choose only three cuisines to eat for the rest of my life, Italian, Japanese and Mexican, mos def.
 5cense and I guide most of our adventures by way of food.
 I come from the “live to eat” school of thought.